ahoffer/osgi/03-blueprint/README.md

 ### Step 05 - Using Karaf features
 The easiest solution is to use Karaf's *features*.
 A feature is like a Maven module for Karaf.
-A feature can contain multiple bundles and can declare dependencies on other features.
-Karaf features are deployed into repositories and can be installed from a repository.
+A feature can contain multiple bundles and can declare dependencies on bundles and other features.
+Karaf features are deployed into repositories and can only be installed from a repository.
+This tutorial is not going to cover Karaf features.
+Just know that exist and think of them as "collections of bundles."

 Search Karaf for a blueprint feature.